 - Please configure the router with the computer that was last connected directly to your modem. - Users with DSL providers If you are using a PPPoE connection, you will need your PPPoE user name and password.
-If you do not have this information, contact your Internet provider.
-Do not proceed until you have this information. - Users with Cable providers Make sure you unplug the power to your modem.
-In some cases, you may need to turn it off for up to 5 minutes. - Advanced Users If your ISP provided you with a modem/router combo, you will need to set it to "bridge" mode so the DIR-810L router can work properly.
-Please contact your ISP or refer to the user manual for your modem/router device.
+If you do not have this information, contact your ISP (Internet Service Provider).
+Do not proceed until you have this information.
+Also, make sure you disable or uninstall any PPPoE software such as WinPoET, BroadJump, or EnterNet 300 from your computer or you will be unable to connect to the Internet. - Users with Cable providers Make sure you unplug the power to your modem.
+In some cases, you may need to turn it off for up to five minutes. - Advanced Users If your ISP provided you with a modem/router combo, you will need to set it to "bridge" mode so the DIR-810L can work properly.
+For details, contact your ISP or refer to the user manual for your modem/router device.